Invenio-Solutions/InvenioRunBook/docs/Mulesoft/Logging.md

 There are certain standards that is required to follow as a best practices in logging.

 - Standardizing the logging format. for example: JSON

-- Logging must be clear, concise and relevant without adding much overhead.
+- Logging must be clear, concise and relevant with minimal overhead.

 - The logging message must be informative and must provide visibility in tracing and debugging.

-- It is important that the logs are persisted and maintained
+- It is important that the logs are persisted and maintained.

-- It is preffered to provide log category to the logging component in order to determine if that particular log is important for production level or not.
+- It is important to categorize the logs based on the severity and other requirements.

 ### Documentation